vkoves/vkoves.github.io/_posts/2022-06-04-stop-climate-change-by-ditching-natural-gas.md

-Lastly, I want to plug [Decarbonize My State](https://decarbonizemystate.com/), a project I've contributed to that seeks to help visualize emissions information on a state by state basis.
+Lastly, I want to plug [Decarbonize My State](https://decarbonizemystate.com/), a project I've contributed to that seeks to help visualize emissions information on a state-by-state basis.
 If you're curious what the biggest sources of emissions are in your state, I'd encourage you to check it out.

-{% include linkedHeading.html heading="I Have Some Gripes (Counter Points)" level=2 %}
+{% include linkedHeading.html heading="I Have Some Gripes (Counterpoints)" level=2 %}

-Alright, alright, you read this and you have some issues with my points.
+Alright, alright, you've read this and you have some issues with my points.
 Let me just address a few that I've seen:

 {% include linkedHeading.html heading="Electric cooking sucks, I love cooking with gas!" level=3 %}
-Check out [wtf is 'induction cooking' on YouTube][wtf-is-induction], which walks through induction cooking through a cook's perspective.
+Check out [wtf is 'induction cooking' on YouTube][wtf-is-induction], which walks through induction cooking from a cook's perspective.
 The old school electric stoves (the ones with the coils that glow red) often were really annoying and had lots of problems, but induction works totally differently and is _much_ better in a variety of ways.
 If you can,